 The results show that all 250

 seconds.
-Whether this is a good result or not depends on the performance metrics set for your application by you or by your organization.
-Other details are shown that detail how the tests ran.
-These details can be useful in tuning your application architecture to better scale for thousands to millions of users using the application.
+Whether this is a good result or not depends on the performance metrics set for your application.
+Other data is shown that details how the tests ran.
+These details can be useful in tuning your application architecture to better scale for thousands to millions of users on your application.

 Conclusion